 The majority of the mountain biking that we will do on this team falls into the “cross-country” category (which is sometimes abbreviated as “XC”).
-For most riders a “hardtail” mountain bike will be the bike of choice.
-Hardtail is the name given to a solid/rigid bike frame that has a suspension fork between the bike frame and the front wheel…
+For most riders a hardtail mountain bike will be recommended.
+“Hardtail” is the name given to a solid/rigid bike frame that has a suspension fork for the front wheel.
+Here’s an example…

-…as opposed to a full-suspension mountain bike where there is also suspension built into the frame, that is activated by the rear wheel.
+…as opposed to a full-suspension mountain bike where there is also suspension or “shocks” built into the frame for the rear wheel as well.

-Also Note: If you’re shopping for a bike we can help make reccomendations.
+- If you’re shopping for a bike, we can help make reccomendations.

-Once you have determined that your bike is suitable, it may be advisable to take your bike into a local bike shop for a tuneup service.
+- If you have a used bike that you believe is suitable, it is advisable to take it to a local bike shop for a tuneup service before each season.

-Otherwise, coaches may be able to help with this managing little adjustments here and there, upon request before or after practices.
+- Coaches may be able to help manage little adjustments here and there, upon request before or after practices.